 More than 700,000 personal injury claims are filed annually in the United States alone.
 The National Association of Nursing Home Attorney's report that 36% of nursing home residents witnessed at least one physical abuse of an elderly patient in the previous year.
 An estimated 5 million elders are abused yearly, and about one in ten Americans over age 60 have expressed abuse.

-Before you can begin a case, you need to ensure all the necessary documentation is in place to make your claim.
+Before beginning a case, you must ensure all the necessary documentation is in place to make your claim.
 Accuracy and verification play a significant role in how well your claim will achieve the outcome you wish.

 The official reports can be comprised of several documents related to the accident or injury, and one of the most important documents is a police report.